Divorce Solicitors.

 4. How much does a divorce cost?

-All prices for exclude disbursements and court application fees.
+All prices above exclude disbursements and court application fees unless otherwise stated.

 5. Why can the cost of divorce change so dramatically?